jundalisay/mahablist/content/en/politicians/andres-bonifacio.md

 {{< /q >}}

-Felipe-nos surrender to policies of foreigners and vested interests, such as exporting its people as overseas workers as OFWs (Overseas Felipe-no Worker, where the 'King Felipes' are the wealthy foreigners)
+Felipe-nos surrender to policies of foreigners and vested interests, such as exporting its people as overseas workers as OFWs* which are modern-day slaves or *aliping namamahay* such as lowly-paid maids who live in their foreign master's condo.

+> *Overseas Felipe-no Worker, where the 'King Felipes' are the wealthy foreigners

 On the other hand, Katagalugans (River People) or Maharlikans (free people) have Andres Bonifacio as their national hero.
 These are free from foreign and vested interests, just as rivers flow freely according to their national interests.